glyphr-studio/Glyphr-Studio-2-Help/docs/data-types/ligatures.md

 ### Abugidas

-An [abugida](https://en.wikipedia.org/wiki/Abugida) is a writing system where consonants and vowels are written as a single unit.
+An [abugida](https://en.wikipedia.org/wiki/Abugida) is a writing system where consonants and vowels are written as a single letter.
 If you are developing your own Constructed Language (conlang) and want to have a font to use for you abugida-based writing system, then Ligatures are probably right for you.

 Using Latin as an example, it would be like being able to type `n` and `~` together, then have them automatically form a `ñ`.